ukparliament/ontologies/procedure/flowcharts/meta/design-notes/index.md

 	</tbody>
 </table>

+### Why are some steps redundant?

+Some business steps may appear redundant.
+The draft negative statutory instrument map has an 'instrument made (signed into law)' step preceded by a decision step.
+The route to the decision step being true, this can be read as making being allowed.
+Preceding the decision step is a step labelled 'Instrument can be made (signed into law)' which is a duplication of the following logic.
+This latter step exists because the website does not yet display future possible steps.
+If it were to do so, such steps would no longer be needed and would be removed from the procedure maps and data.

 ### Procedure conclusion

 Procedure conclusion steps can only be brought into play by a route from a procedural step happening within Parliament.
 This may be a step in the House of Commons or a step in the House of Lords or a bicameral step.
 Procedure conclusion steps should not be brought into play by steps happening outside of Parliament, for example: an 'Instrument remains law' step.